Beautiful, but hard to get to: northern Norway

 Dramatic scenery from the ferry boat going across the river

-The power plant in this case is a small size plant with two horizontal turbines.
+The power plant in this case was a small size plant with two horizontal turbines.
 The case at hand called for measurement of flatness on the inlet flange as well as flatness and parallelism on the two outlet flanges that where to be connected to the turbines.

 Outlets inside the turbine hall